Skip to navigation Skip to main content

 Tailwind and Markdown

-Tailwind CSS is ideal to use in html files, but markdown doesn’t support tailwind snippets.
+Tailwind CSS is ideal to use in html files, but markdown doesn’t support tailwind utilities.
 For this, there are two solutions: Create custom Tailwind components and add classes to the Markdown output.
 Both are explained in detail in the blogpost Eleventy, Markdown, and Tailwind CSS

 Additional markdown styles